Kmwai/cat-api/README.md

 # cat-api
 Simple api written in Django

-This is challenge 34 on the ['pybites challenges'](https://pybit.es/)
+This is challenge 34 on the [pybites challenges](https://pybit.es/)

 ## installation